NethermindEth/StarknetByExample/src/applications/random_number_generator.md

 #### 3. External Oracles

 - **Description:** Using a trusted third-party service to supply randomness.
 Oracles are off-chain services that provide data to smart contracts.
-- **Example:** Chainlink VRF (Verifiable Random Function) is a service that provides cryptographically secure randomness.
+- **Example:** Pragma VRF (Verifiable Random Function) is a service that provides cryptographically secure randomness.
 - **Risks:**
     - **Trust:** Reliance on a third party undermines the trustless nature of blockchain.
     - **Centralization:** If the oracle service is compromised, so is the randomness it provides.